 Van Steenbergen’s new design studios are situated in a 19th-century house, where each floor is designed to tell a different story of the label.
 The house contains interesting architectural ideas, examples of collaborative designs (eg lighting for Delta Light and eyewear for Theo), costume designs for operas and archives for the fashion label.

-At the end of our visit we make a brief visit to Antwerp’s spacious Copyright book store, which covers everything from architecture and design, to fashion and more specialist art books.
+After lunch, we visit Antwerp’s spacious Copyright book store, which covers everything from architecture and design, to fashion and more specialist art books.

 Dries Van Noten (born 12 May 1958 in Antwerp) is a leading Belgian fashion designer, who won the International Award of the Council of Fashion Designers of America in 2008.
 That same year, he dressed actress Cate Blanchett for the Academy Awards, and has continued to dress her for other red carpet events.
 He currently creates four collections a year (men’s and women’s, both for summer and winter).